 4) Improves digestion and gut health: Fermented foods improve gut health by balancing the composition of your gut flora to help you better digest and absorb the food you eat.
 Foods fermented are also full of digestive enzymes that can help you more easily break down and absorb what you put into your body.
 This is good news for healthy eaters because it means you get more bang for your buck when consuming a nutrient-rich diet.

 5) Affordable: You can buy many fermented already made at most natural food stores and some supermarkets but you’ll likely pay a pretty penny for these precious, probiotic powerhouses.
 You can easily and affordably make your own at home with just a few ingredients.
-To learn more about fermenting vegetables, see our Fermented Carrots with Dill recipe and tutorial,check out some of the great how-to articles at Cultures for Health or grab this book to get started.
+To learn more about fermenting vegetables, see our Fermented Carrots with Dill recipe or our incredibly popular How to Make Sauerkraut tutorial or check out some of these great how-to articles or grab this book to get started.

 Do you eat fermented foods everyday?
 Let’s start a convo in the comments below – share your favorites and why you love them.

 This post contains affiliate links, which means we receive a percentage of the sale if you use the link to make your purchase.
 This does not change the price of the product.
 This income directly offsets the cost of web hosting and maintenance so we greatly appreciate your support.